besure94/coin-counter/README.md

 ## Description

+This application counts the numbers of quarters, dimes, nickels and pennies for an amount of change.
+It currently lacks a UI, as this was a project I worked on to practice writing closures and recursive function.

 ## Setup/Installation Requirements

-* Select the green "Use this template" button and select "create a new repository".
+* Select the green "Code" button and select "create a new repository".
 * In the terminal, go to your project folder and run the command `$ npm install` to install node_modules.
 * Run the command `$ npm run build` to bundle together JS files.
 * Enter the command `$ npm run start` to start a live development server.